Electricity price statistics

 Prices are always compared with the prices of the same semesters (i.e. year on year) in order to avoid seasonal effects.

 In 2016, Regulation (EU) 2016/1952 entered into force.
 It defines the obligation for the collection and dissemination of electricity prices for household and non-household consumers.
 Until 2016, the domain of non-household consumers was defined as industrial consumers, but reporting authorities were allowed to include other non-household consumers.
-With the introduction of Regulation (EU) 2016/1952, the definition was changed from industrial to non-household consumers in order to have a unique methodology for all reporting countries.
+Regulation (EU) 2016/1952 changed the definition from industrial to non-household consumers to have a unique methodology for all reporting countries.
 Until January 2017, the reporting authorities provided their price data for the household sector on a voluntary basis.

 The prices collected cover average prices over a period of six months (a half-year or semester) from January to June (first semester) and from July to December (second semester) of each year.
 Prices include the basic price of electricity, transmission and distribution charges, meter rental, and other services.
 Electricity prices for household consumers presented in this article include taxes, levies, non-tax levies, fees and value added tax (VAT) as this generally reflects the total price paid by household consumers.
 As non-household consumers are usually able to recover VAT and some other taxes, prices for non-household consumers are shown without VAT and other recoverable taxes/levies/fees.
 The unit for electricity prices is that of euro per kilowatt-hour (EUR per kWh).

-The EU has acted to liberalise electricity and gas markets since the second half of the 1990s.
+The EU-27 has acted to liberalize electricity and gas markets since the second half of the 1990s.
 Directives adopted in 2003 established common rules for internal markets for electricity and natural gas.
 Deadlines were set for opening markets and allowing customers to choose their supplier: as of 1 July 2004 for business customers and as of 1 July 2007 for all consumers (including households).
-Some EU Member States anticipated the liberalisation process, while others were much slower in adopting the necessary measures.
+Some EU-27 Member States anticipated the liberalization process, while others were much slower in adopting the necessary measures.
 Indeed, significant barriers to entry remain in many electricity and natural gas markets as seen through the number of markets still dominated by (near) monopoly suppliers.

 Increased transparency for gas and electricity prices should help promote fair competition, by encouraging consumers to choose between different energy sources (oil, coal, natural gas and renewable energy sources) and different suppliers.
 Energy price transparency is more effective when publishing and broadcasting as widely as possible prices and pricing systems.